Master of Clinical Nutrition Dietetic Internship Program

 *Effective January 1, 2024, the CDR will require a minimum of a master’s degree to be eligible to take the credentialing exam to become an RDN.
 In order to be approved for registration examination eligibility with a bachelor’s degree, an individual must meet all eligibility requirements and be submitted into CDR’s Registration Eligibility Processing System (REPS) before 12:00 midnight Central Time, December 31, 2023.

 The Accreditation Council for Education in Nutrition and Dietetics (ACEND), formerly known as the Commission on Accreditation for Dietetics Education or CADE, is the Academy of Nutrition and Dietetics’ accrediting agency for education programs preparing students for careers as registered dietitian nutritionists (RDN), or dietetic technicians, registered (DTR).
 ACEND serves and protects students and the public by assuring the quality and continued improvement of nutrition and dietetics education programs.

-The Texas A&M University Dietetic Internship (DI) Program is accredited by the ACEND.
-In January 2016, ACEND voted to continue full accreditation of the TAMU DI Program for a seven-year term ending June 30, 2023.
+The Texas A&M University Dietetic Internship (DI) Program is accredited by ACEND.
+In January 2016, ACEND voted to continue full accreditation of the program for a seven-year term ending June 30, 2023.
 The program is currently under review for reaccreditation with the decision on reaccreditation being determined in January 2024, at the ACEND Board of Directors meeting.

 ACEND is recognized by the United States Department of Education as a Title IV gatekeeper.
 This recognition affirms that ACEND meets national standards and is a reliable authority on the quality of nutrition and dietetics education programs.
 ACEND is also a member of the Association of Specialized and Professional Accreditors (ASPA) and abides by its code of good practice.